Jiachen-Mao/6.867-Final-Project/README.md

 A supervised-learning trial to predict hourly urban electricity load

 * Decision tree using R
-* Support vector regression (optimized via heuristics) using MATLAB
+* Support vector machine (optimized via genetic algorithm) using MATLAB
-* LSTM neural network using Python
+* LSTM neural network using Python and Keras